 - Delivery ModeOnline

-* Browne, M. Neal and Stuart M. Keeley.
+Text to be purchased Browne, M. Neal and Stuart M. Keeley.
 Asking the Right Questions: A Guide to Critical Thinking.
-11th ed.
-United States: Pearson, 2014.
+Global ed.
+Essex: Pearson Education Limited, 2014.